johan456789/yaktoa/README.md

     ```
     git clone https://github.com/johan456789/yaktoa.git
     ```

+2. Install dependencies

+    ````
+    pip install -r requirements.txt
+    ````

-2. Copy `/Volumes/Kindle/system/vocabulary/vocab.db` to `yaktoa`.
+3. Copy `/Volumes/Kindle/system/vocabulary/vocab.db` to `yaktoa`.

-3. Get a PROTOTYPE [Oxford Dictionaries API](https://developer.oxforddictionaries.com/), use your credentials and edit `cred.py` accordingly.
+4. Get a PROTOTYPE [Oxford Dictionaries API](https://developer.oxforddictionaries.com/), use your credentials and edit `cred.py` accordingly.

    ![prototype](https://i.imgur.com/yK8y4kx.jpg)

-4. Run script and type the index of the book interested.
+5. Run script and type the index of the book interested.

     ```
     python main.py
     ```

     ![screenshot](https://i.imgur.com/b24cDMk.jpg)

-5. Wait and voilà!
+6. Wait and voilà!
 The deck is saved as `output.apkg`.

     The free API plan has some limitations and I have to sleep for 2 seconds for another request, so it takes some time.